Martin Delius, former state representative of the Berlin Pirate Party

 Delius said.
 It seems to me that in this particular case it makes a lot of sense that the identity of the proponent is revealed.
 But there are other cases (e.g. let’s think for example about a law that regulates prostitution written with the contributions of those who exercise the profession) in which the need to identify the proponent may get in the way of a thorough debate.
 In other words, the danger that I see here is that this diffused parliamentarinism may end up investing aspects of social life that are refractory by definition to what is legally constituted.

 It is true that a system like LF demands more accountability of its participants.
 But not all participants are ready to be accountable, and often for good reasons.
 So whereas Delius does not see even “one good reason” for why people should use a pseudonym in LF I see many good reasons for why they may not want to use LF to begin with.
-And this should be a reason of concern for a system which cannot claim to be truly democratic until it won’t be able to attract all sorts of peope, including and perhaps especially those who cannot afford to freely express their opinion and who may have little time and resources to invest in online politics.
+And this should be a reason of concern for a system that cannot claim to be truly democratic until it will not be viable for all sorts of people, including and perhaps especially those who cannot afford to freely express their opinion and who may have little time and resources to invest in online politics.
 Differently put, using a pseudonym within a system designed to produce a completely transparent decision-making process may not make much sense in the end.

 But why should we assume that total transparency is always good in politics?